xetdata/xetcache/README.rst

 If using LFS, you can just directly commit and push the cache files in the ``xmemo`` folder.

-However, if using Github we recommend the use of `Xethub’s extensions to Github <https://xetdata.com>`__ for performance and the ability to lazily fetch cached objects.
+However, if using GitHub we recommend the use of `XetHub’s extensions to GitHub <https://xetdata.com>`__ for performance and the ability to lazily fetch cached objects.

-For instance, a repository with the Xethub extension will allow you to lazy clone the repository with
+For instance, a repository with the XetHub extension will allow you to lazy clone the repository with

 ::